KSAModding/KSAModding/docs/modding-guides/code/gui/ImGuiText/ImGuiText.md

 ![alt text](<Disabled Text.png>)

-The text appears a dark shade of grey but has not other special properties like this.
+The text appears a dark shade of grey, but has no other special properties.

 ### Bullet Text

 There is also a way to make bullet points using text.
-These will automatically handle bullet point formating.
+These will automatically handle bullet point formatting.

 ```csharp
 if(ImGui.Begin("Text Window", ref ShowWindow))